telerik/winforms-docs/gridview/rows/pinned-rows.md

-RadGridView rows can be pinned so that the rows appear anchored to the top or bottom of
+RadGridView rows can be pinned so that the rows appear anchored to the top or bottom of the grid.
-    the grid.
 To pin a particular row, set the row PinPosition to one of the enumerated options -PinnedRowPosition.Bottom or PinnedRowPosition.Top:

-    #_[C#]_

 {{source=..\SamplesCS\GridView\Rows\PinnedRows.cs region=pinnedRows}}
 {{source=..\SamplesVB\GridView\Rows\PinnedRows.vb region=pinnedRows}}